bsnes-emu/bsnes/docs/faq.md

 full-speed for the wireframe animations in Mega Man X2 requires an even faster computer.
-Low-power CPUs like ARM chips, or Intel Atom and Celeron CPUS generally aren't fast enough to emulate the Super Famicom with higan, although other emulated consoles may work.
+Low-power CPUs like ARM chips, or Intel Atom and Celeron CPUs generally aren't fast enough to emulate the Super Famicom with higan, although other emulated consoles may work.